baoziiiii/AWS/README.md

 ### Example Chat
 ```
 User 10/16/2019, 11:23:41 PM
-Hi
+Hello

 AWS Chatbot 10/16/2019, 11:23:41 PM
-Hi there, if you want to looking for restaurant, say 'restaurant'.
+Hi there, how can I help?

 User 10/16/2019, 11:23:45 PM
-restaurant
+I am looking for restaurants.

 AWS Chatbot 10/16/2019, 11:23:45 PM
 Great.
 I can help you with that.
-What city are you looking to dine in?
+Where are you looking to dine in?
+(Please enter full name of city, e.g. New York City)

 User 10/16/2019, 11:23:50 PM
-New York
+New York City

 AWS Chatbot 10/16/2019, 11:23:51 PM
 Got it.
-What cuisine would you like to try?(e.g. Chinese/Thai/Sandwich)
+What cuisine or food would you like to try?(e.g. Chinese/Thai/Pizza)

 User 10/16/2019, 11:23:53 PM
-Chinese
+Chinese food.

 AWS Chatbot 10/16/2019, 11:23:53 PM
-Then what time?(format: 12:00 p.m.)
+Then what time?(format: 8pm)

 User 10/16/2019, 11:23:58 PM
-1:00 p.m.
+8pm

 AWS Chatbot 10/16/2019, 11:23:58 PM
-Ok, how many people are in your party?
+OK, how many people are in your party?

 User 10/16/2019, 11:24:08 PM
-5
+3

 AWS Chatbot 10/16/2019, 11:24:08 PM
 May I have your phone number to which I will send you my findings?(US phone Format:+1xxxxxxxxxx)